Euro to be 2013's top-performing major currency

 C-View's Chappell added: "We're very much into year-end where individual currencies are flopping around a bit, predicated on year-end flows."

-(Reporting by Laurence Fletcher in London and Wanfeng Zhou in New York; Editing by Theodore d'Afflisio and James Dalgleish)
+(Reporting by Laurence Fletcher in London and Wanfeng Zhou in New York; Editing by Theodore d'Afflisio)